Anderson-Lai/ib-notes/slchemistry/memorize.md

 bromine - bromo
 iodine - iodo

+## Special Prefixes
+cyclo - carbon chain "loop around"
+this prefix **does** count to alphabetical ordering

 ## Special Compounds
 cyclohex-1,3,5-triene is known as **benzene**
 benzene as a side chain is called **phenyl**